mbabynames search ✿

-Moses is a two-syllable name of English origin, meaning "noble and strong".
+from the Hebrew, meaning "drawn from the water".
+Moses is a two-syllable name of Hebrew origin, meaning "drawn from the water".
 It finishes with a hissing -es sound, which shapes how middle names connect to it phonetically.

 2